In this guide, you will find instructions on how to bleed the BMW brake system.

 If your BMW brake pedal is soft when you press it there is a good chance that air is trapped in the brake system.

 Brake fluid doe snot compress, while air does.
 Thus any air in your BMW brake lines will make your brake pedal soft and your braking less efficient.

-- BMW brakes soft when pressing brake pedal
+- BMW brakes may feel soft when pressing the brake pedal

 - Spongy brake pad feeling

 - BMW brake pedal sinks to the floor

 What you will need

 - A friend/helper

 When bleeding the BMW brake system, you should work with the wheel farthest from the ABS pump.

 The following videos show you how to manually bleed BMW brakes using the bleed valve at each brake caliper.